+Leading botanical gardens have their own web sites which provide the ability for visitors to research the garden's collection through an online inquiry function.
 Leading botanical gardens have their own web sites which provide the ability for visitors to research the garden's collection through an online inquiry function, and see on a map exactly where a plant of interest is located on the grounds.
 By comparison, information concerning BBG is located on a web site operated by FBBG that has no mapping capability, nor accessibility to collection information.